coffee2code/trashed-by/readme.txt

 * Change: Enable more error output for unit tests.
 * Change: Note compatibility through WP 4.7+.
 * Change: Remove support for WordPress older than 4.6 (should still work for earlier versions)
+* New: Add FAQ about showing or hiding the "Trashed By" and "Trashed On" columns.
 * Change: Update copyright date (2017).

 = 1.0.4 (2016-01-22) =